theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 #### Why this avoids exploits (failure modes addressed)
 - **Level gap**: because each parent is normalised against its own `(type, level, rarity)` baseline, a level 13 item does not directly inject level 13 raw damage into a level 10 output.
 - **Cross-type budget stealing**: the donor only contributes a percentile, and that percentile is re-expressed on the output type’s baseline; a dagger remains “a very good dagger”, not “a dagger with two-handed damage”.
-- **Boost leakage**: by measuring `D_innate` and `D_base` using boost-free references, you do not accidentally include DeltaModifier boosts, runes, or mod-injected effects.
+- **Boost leakage**: by measuring `D_base` and `D_baseline` using boost-free references, you do not accidentally include DeltaModifier boosts, runes, or mod-injected effects.

 ### 2.7.
 Worked examples (tables)
 All numbers below are illustrative; the structure and clamping rules are what matter.